isabella232/adventure-map-mobile/README.md

 ```
 This command will give you a console output in the terminal as well as reload the application on every update.

+### Logging in with Facebook
+We have test users added to the AdventureMapDevelop Facebook application.
+If you want to log in using facebook please use:

+- User email: john_qhmvlan_ricesky@tfbnw.net
+- Password Cr@ft2017

 ### Clear files from Simulator
 You probably want to clear the simulator data after a while o